 - Always slowly read out loud as you go.
 If you find you could not remember a certain part correctly, just read that verse again seven times (God‘s perfect number).
 The repetition of speaking aloud the texts over and over again is what ingrains it into your memory.

 - Always begin a memorization session with prayer.
 Ask God to help you, not only to memorize, but to instill what you are reciting into your heart, to be carried out in your life.
-You can prayerfully claim the Scriptures in the mighty Name of Jesus.
+You can prayerfully claim the Scriptures in the mighty Name of Christ.

 O there is so much spiritual power, if you apply these principles!